zalando/zalenium/docs/_posts/2000-01-06-docker-swarm.md

 #### Constellations

-* _(Preferred)_ One manager and multiple workers.
-The hub will run on the manager and the created containers will run on the workers.
+* One manager and multiple workers.
+The hub will run on the manager and the created browser containers will run on the workers.
 * A high available docker swarm with multiple managers.
-The manager that runs the hub will not run any created container.
+The manager that runs the hub will not run any created browser container.

-_Info:_ Currently we do not support running created containers on the same node as the hub is running because of communication problems, which we hope to fix soon.
+_Info:_ Currently we do not support running created browser containers on the same node as the hub.
+Running the browser containers and the hub on the same node leads to communication problems, which we hope to fix soon.

 #### Images

-Pull required images:
+Pull images:
 {% highlight shell %}
+docker pull dosel/zalenium
 docker pull elgalu/selenium
-docker pull dosel/zalenium
 {% endhighlight %}